Solicitors Specialising in Medical Compensation Claims

 Fortunately, women are generally safe wherever they give birth in the UK which is sadly not the case in many countries across the world.
-40% of pregnancies are though to be low risk in the UK of which only 4 births in every 1000 lead to serious problems for the baby during births e.g. breathing difficulties or stillbirth.
+40% of pregnancies are thought to be low risk in the UK of which only 4 births in every 1000 lead to serious problems for the baby during births e.g. breathing difficulties or stillbirth.

-In most cases, women in good health are deemed to be safe to clear for home birth.
+In most cases, women in good health are deemed to be safe to clear for a home birth.
 However recent research from Oxford academics suggests that women giving birth for the first time are in fact at much higher risk of suffering complications at home than they would be if they gave birth in a hospital.

 First time mothers giving birth at home were nearly twice as likely to have complications with their deliveries as those who give birth in hospital (although the chances of complication are still small, around 9 in every 1000 births).

 - Claiming compensation for home birth injuries